-- Bring questions that you’ve compiled to the Fair.
-Glance at the questions you want to ask before you arrive at the employer’s booth so that you can maintain eye contact throughout your conversation.
+- Glance at the list of questions you prepared before you arrive at the employer’s booth, so that you can maintain eye contact throughout your conversation.

 - Wear a suit if you have one, but if not don’t let that keep you from attending the Fair.

 - It’s always better to be overdressed than underdressed.

 - If you have sweaty palms, bring a tissue to help keep your hands dry between handshakes.